fialaja8/sassy-grommet/README.md

  * `1.14.0` - No changes, equivalent to Grommet 1.13.0
  * `1.14.1` to `1.15.0` - Minor fixes, preparations for React 17
  * `1.15.0` and higher - Compatible with React 18, React Router 5
+ * `1.16.0` and higher - Compatible with React 18, React Router 6

 ### Links